Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 tp.submit(pipeline)
 ```

 In line 5, we retrieve the pipeline named `sales_pipeline` from the created scenario.
-In line 7, we submit only this
+In line 7, we submit this
 pipeline for execution.
 The `taipy.submit()^` method triggers the submission of all the pipeline's tasks.
 When
-submitting a pipeline, you can also use the two parameters _wait_ and _timeout_ to wait until all the jobs are
+submitting a pipeline, you can also use the two parameters _wait_ and _timeout_.
-finished or up to _timeout_ seconds.

 !!!
 Note "Another syntax."
     To submit a pipeline, you can also use the method `Pipeline.submit()^`: